-Let me show you what managing WordPress actually costs when you factor in everything – not just the monthly hosting bill.
+Here is what managing WordPress actually costs when you count everything, not just the monthly hosting bill.

 The True Cost of DIY WordPress Hosting

-• Backup solutions: $10-30/month for reliable automated backups
+- Backup services: $10-30/month for reliable automated backups

 What Managed WordPress Hosting Actually Includes

-Quality managed WordPress hosts handle the infrastructure headaches you didn't know existed.
-At our agency, we've standardized on a few providers because they eliminate entire categories of problems:
+Good managed WordPress hosts take on the infrastructure headaches you do not even see coming.
+At our agency, we have standardised on a few providers because they remove whole categories of problems:

 Automatic WordPress updates with rollback capability.
 When WordPress 6.4 broke several plugins last year, our managed hosts rolled back automatically.
 Our DIY clients?
 Emergency weekend work fixing broken sites.

-Built-in caching and performance optimization.
-I've watched managed hosting turn a 4-second loading site into sub-2-second performance without any configuration.
+Built-in caching and performance optimisation.
+I have seen managed hosting take a 4-second site to sub-2 seconds without any configuration.
 Try explaining Page Rules and cache headers to a client who just wants their restaurant website to work.

 Security scanning and malware removal.
 One client moved from managed to DIY hosting to save $40/month.
 Three months later, they paid $1,200 to clean up a malware infection that took down their e-commerce site for two days.

 Daily backups with one-click restore.
-Not just backups – tested backups that actually work when you need them.
-Half the DIY backup solutions I've encountered fail during restore attempts.
+Not just backups.
+Tested backups that actually work when you need them.
+Half the DIY backup services I have encountered fail during restore attempts.

 Breaking Down the 2026 Pricing Landscape

 The managed WordPress hosting market has matured significantly.
-Here's what quality providers charge in 2026:
+Here is what quality providers charge in 2026:

 Entry-level managed WordPress: $15-30/month gets you one site with 10-25GB storage, automatic updates, basic security, and email support.
 Suitable for small business sites with under 10,000 monthly visitors.